JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2022.04.3 to 2022.04.4

-* To prevent code cache overflow, we added ReservedCodeCacheSize=640m default value for all server installations.
+* The value of the `ReservedCodeCacheSize` attribute is set to `640m` by default for all new server installations.
+In earlier versions, the value of this attribute should be updated manually.
 See the [TW-76238](https://youtrack.jetbrains.com/issue/TW-76238/High-CPU-usage-if-code-cache-is-filled-in) issue.
 * SVNKit has been updated to 1.10.8.